Exposure Profiles

 # Only returns nodes matching the exposure profile:

-# - Matching node_types
+# - Matching node type filters

 The API automatically filters based on the active exposure profile.